cartesianio/.github/.github/pull_request_template.md

 Please describe the changes made in this pull request in detail.

-## Screenshots/Recordings (if applicable)
+## Screenshots/Recordings

-If your changes include any visual updates or user facing changes, please provide screenshots or video recordings to demonstrate the changes.
+If your changes include any visual updates or user-facing changes, please provide screenshots or video recordings to demonstrate the changes.
 Otherwise, remove this section.

-## Additional Notes (if applicable)
+## Additional Notes

 Please provide any additional notes or context that may be helpful for reviewers if available.
 Otherwise, remove this section.